Of course: Classic venues that need to host majors

 Steve Sands, Geoff Shackelford, John Feinstein and David Fay discuss controversy as it relates to rules infractions.
 Feinstein suggests an easy fix of keeping a rules official in the TV trucks at all times.up a phone and call in and affect the outcome of a major championship .
 It would be like somebody calling in during the Super Bowl and saying, "Wait a minute, there's another angle of which you're going to see holding."
 Stop the game.
 Go and look at it, and then go back and replay it.
 It can happen in any other sport.
 It's still an issue that needs to dealt with and there's actually an easy way to deal with it.
 I don't understand what's at it.
 They put a rules official in the [unk] and let them look at every single thing that anybody else sees on [unk]. -Ed, you could join [unk].
 Like, they did it.
 They used to do it, the PGA Tour did it. -But they don't do it now. -They don't do it. -They don't do it now, and when it comes at them, we can't afford another rules official.
 Are you kidding me? -That's interesting, did I say that? -That was the answer I got when I first brought that up. -At the President's Cup, Mark [unk] long time PGA Tour rules official, I suppose in the NFL still understands sports and golf.
 [Unk] he was with us on the telecast, all four days in the booth with everybody.
 Kind of explaining the rules as they went along, and that's because he was a match play scenario as opposed to stroke play. -I think we did it for years [unk]. -If you put somebody in the truck, every single week and designated him as a PGA Tour rules official, I think he might be [unk]. -Somebody calls in and you say yes, our rules official is looking at it

-Steve Sands, Geoff Shackelford, John Feinstein and David Fay wrap up the 2013 season and explain what it'll do for the game of golf.-Have we wrapped our heads around, this wrap around season the PGA Tour nostalgia? -Well, as you said, we're big sports fans here.
+Steve Sands, Geoff Shackelford, John Feinstein and David Fay discuss if the PGA Tour needs more of an offseason.-Have we wrapped our heads around, this wrap around season the PGA Tour nostalgia? -Well, as you said, we're big sports fans here.
 And I think that the answer would be, no because we've been used to a certain advent flow of-- to the PGA Tour schedule.
 And that part of that advent flow meant this time of year, golf went away except for the hardcore fan watching